 - Obtain a device driver for the smart card reader and install it on the user device.
 Many smart card readers can use the CCID device driver supplied by Microsoft.

 - Obtain a device driver and cryptographic service provider (CSP) software from your smart card vendor, and install them on both user devices and virtual desktops.
 The driver and CSP software must be compatible with Citrix Virtual Apps and Desktops; check the vendor documentation for compatibility.
 For virtual desktops using smart cards that support and use the minidriver model, smart card minidrivers should download automatically, but you can obtain them from http://catalog.update.microsoft.com or from your vendor.
-Additionally, if PKCS#11 middleware is required, obtain it from the card vendor.
+Also, if PKCS#11 middleware is required, obtain it from the card vendor.

 - Important: Citrix recommends that you install and test the drivers and CSP software on a physical computer before installing Citrix software.

 - Add the Citrix Receiver for Web URL to the Trusted Sites list for users who work with smart cards in Internet Explorer with Windows 10.
 In Windows 10, Internet Explorer does not run in protected mode by default for trusted sites.

 - Ensure that your public key infrastructure (PKI) is configured appropriately.
 This includes ensuring that certificate-to-account mapping is correctly configured for Active Directory environment and that user certificate validation can be performed successfully.

 - Ensure your deployment meets the system requirements of the other Citrix components used with smart cards, including Citrix Workspace app and StoreFront.